michaelkingsutanto/michaelkingsutanto/README.md

 ## About Me

-Hi, I'm Michael.
-I'm an aspiring Data Scientist with a unique background as Senior Creature Technical Director at Lucasfilm Singapore.
-Strong in technical skills, with experience in creating Python tools to improve production processes.
-Effective at problem-solving and devising practical solutions.

-I hold a Data Analytics/ Artificial Intelligence Nanodegree from Heicoders Academy and a Data Science Immersive Certification from General Assembly, providing me with expertise in SQL, Tableau, and Python for machine learning.
-I have experience working with various machine learning models using scikit-learn, TensorFlow, PyTorch, etc. My technical proficiency and educational background empower me to deliver predictive modeling and data visualization solutions that improve business outcomes.
+I’m a Data Scientist with a robust background as Senior Creature Technical Director in Lucasfilm Singapore.
+My role involved developing and creating Python tools to streamline workflows for both Sydney and Singapore teams.
+One standout project was the 2016 film 'The Great Wall,' where I developed a Python tool to automatically populate and execute 16,000 ragdoll creature simulations.
+This significantly reduced manpower and machine resource usage.
+Other significant projects included the 2018 'Bumblebee' movie and the 2024 'Transformers One,' where I engineered Python tools and established a pipeline to enhance transformation processes for both the Singapore and Sydney teams.

+I have developed a variety of ML/DL applications, including regression, classification NLP and computer vision projects, using both TensorFlow and PyTorch.
+Additionally, I have built cloud-based web applications on AWS with a CI/CD pipeline and API endpoints supporting POST requests, demonstrating my ability to integrate AI technologies into scalable, real-world applications.

 ## Projects